 Only full-time employees are eligible to earn sick leave which is earned at the rate of 6.25 hours for each month of employment or at ten (10) days per year.
+The following policies govern the earning of sick time and proper utilization:

-Sick leave must be earned before it will be granted.
-The employee must work at least ten (10) days during the month to earn sick leave during that month.
-Any unused portion of sick leave shall accumulate, but may not exceed a total of 125 working days (937.5 hours) and may only be used for the purposes specified if and when needed.
+- Sick leave must be earned before it will be granted. - The employee must work at least ten (10) days during the month to earn sick leave during that month. - Any unused portion of sick leave shall accumulate, but may not exceed a total of 125 working days (937.5 hours) and may only be used for the purposes specified if and when needed.